Leeway-95/InfTS-LLM/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/Leeway-95/InfTS-LLM?style=social)](https://github.com/Leeway-95/InfTS-LLM/stargazers)
 ![Topic](https://img.shields.io/badge/Streaming%20Time%20Series%20&%20LLMs%20-%20Infinite--Alignment-blueviolet)

-This repository provides the code and demonstration for our paper, which introduces InfTS-LLM, a zero-shot framework for beyond-context alignment between streaming time series with LLMs for time series question answering.
+This repository provides the code and demonstration for our paper, which introduces InfTS-LLM, a zero-shot framework for beyond-context alignment between streaming time series with LLMs for Time Series Question Answering (TSQA).
 >  ✨ If you find our work useful for your research, please consider giving it a <strong>star ⭐ on GitHub</strong> to stay updated with future releases.

 ## Demonstration